 KPIs In A Nutshell

-Before we look at what marketing KPIs should matter most for your business, you may be wondering what marketing KPIs are.
+You may be wondering what marketing KPIs are, so we should clear that up before looking at what marketing KPIs should matter most for your business.
 Marketing KPIs reflect the success of your marketing strategy and should come from a reliable source of information, such as a marketing analytics tool like Google Analytics.

 How to Use KPIs